sickozell/SickoCV/README.md

 U/B (Unipolar/Bipolar) switch will set the range of the outputs to 0/10V or -5/+5v.

 ## Toggler / Toggler Compact
-### Stereo signal toggle switch (flip flop) router, ASR envelope with VCA, in regular and compact form factor
+### Stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor
 #### - Purposes:
-- ASR envelope generator with builtin VCA
+- Toggled VCA with builtin ASR envelope generator
-- ASR envelope generator
+- Toggled ASR envelope generator
 - mute/unmute CV or mono/stereo AUDIO signals according to an ASR envelope activated by a Gate or Toggle Triggers
 #### - Detailed instructions:
 **TOGGLE MODE**

 On receiving a trigger on TRIG input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
 On next trigger it will interrupt L+(R) outputs and set the GATE output to low.

-Attack, sustain and release knob set the envelope of the routed signal.
+Attack, Sustain and Release knobs set the envelope of the routed signal.

 A, S, R CVinputs are added to respective knob values.

-If L or (R) inputs are not connected L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.
+If L or (R) inputs are not connected, L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.

 A trigger on RESET input will reset the toggle state.